 For most people, Independence Day is all about partying and drinking.
 Much more than any other holiday in the United States of America.
 And, this includes the New Year’s celebration as well.
 These deaths are shooting accidents from intoxication, fatal road accidents and handling fireworks while under the influence of alcohol.
 People are celebrating this day, without thinking about the consequences when they need to go back home, drunk.

-Reasons why there are so many road accidents and fatal accidents on this holiday
+Reasons why there are so many road and fatal accidents on July 4th

 This is the number one reason why there are so many road accidents and fatal accidents on Independence Day.
 The scary part is that this isn’t only those who were drinking and driving that is involved in a fatal accident.
 The innocent people are also involved in these accidents because they couldn’t avoid the accidents.